lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/tutorial.rst

 To begin this tutorial, if you are using LAMMPS--GUI, select ``Start Tutorial 7`` from the ``Tutorials`` menu and follow the instructions.
-Alternatively, if you are not using LAMMPS--GUI, create a new folder and add a file named **free-energy.lmp**.
+Alternatively, if you are not using LAMMPS--GUI, create a new folder and add a file named **free-sampling.lmp**.
 Open the file in a text editor and paste in the following
 content:

 .. code-block:: lammps